ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR state machine transitions that are gated on round-trip progress (e.g., exiting Startup, transitioning from ProbeBW_REFILL to ProbeBW_UP).

+Reduced ACK frequency can also cause the sender to exhaust its congestion window more often, leading to underutilization of the path.
+This effect is particularly significant when the bottleneck has a relatively shallow buffer or AQM, such that C.cwnd is only marginally higher than the path BDP.
+If a sender that has requested reduced ACK frequency observes that it frequently exhausts C.cwnd before the next ACK arrives, it SHOULD increase the requested ACK frequency.

-When a BBR sender has the ability to control ACK frequency, it can mitigate these effects by adapting the requested ACK frequency to the current BBR phase.
+A BBR sender that has the ability to control ACK frequency SHOULD adjust it based on the current BBR phase, requesting more frequent acknowledgments when timely feedback is most beneficial and less frequent acknowledgments to reduce overhead in steady-state phases.
 The following per-phase guidance applies:

 * Startup, ProbeBW_REFILL, and ProbeBW_UP: The sender SHOULD request
   frequent acknowledgments to ensure that delivery rate samples are